 What’s Behind the Latest Bitcoin Drop?

-While fluctuations are expected, Noble says he’s been surprised if by drops earlier this year.
+While fluctuations are expected, Noble says he’s been surprised by some of the recent big drops.
 “I thought the market was maturing and these things would be less frequent and severe.
 Boy was I wrong,” he says.

 He likens the drop to the stock market crash of 1987, from which the markets took months to recover.
 But because crypto moves a lot faster today than equities did in the 1980s, Noble says we may see a quicker recovery.